 Inbound marketing is a phrase that has been around a while, but it’s one you may not be familiar with.
-You’re probably more familiar with phrases like ‘internet marketing’ or ‘digital marketing’.
-There are many similarities, but inbound marketing is specifically focused on:
+You’re probably more familiar with phrases like ‘internet marketing’ or ‘digital marketing.’
+While there are many similarities, inbound marketing is specifically focused on:

 - Attracting visitors to your site

 - Converting visitors into leads

 Inbound marketing is marketing to people that are searching for your product or service online.
 It involves identifying where a person is in the buying journey and then providing content to help them through the process.

 - Are they trying to determine if they have an issue?

 - Have they realized and expressed symptoms of a potential issue or problem?

 - Have they identified and given a name to their problem or opportunity?

 - Have they determined a solution, strategy or approach?